Brent-Rodriguez/Brent-Rodriguez/README.md

 - 👋 Hi, I’m @Brent-Rodriguez
 - 👀 I’m interested in ...
-Software Development and Cyber Security
+Software Development, Data Analyst and Cyber Security

 <!---
 Brent-Rodriguez/Brent-Rodriguez is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.